Distinguished Service to Safety Award

 The National Safety Council is hosting two Congress & Expo events in 2021.
 We extended two nomination deadlines to Nov.
 9, 2020, so winners can enjoy the celebrations.
 Please consider nominating candidates for both the Marion Martin Award and Distinguished Service to Safety Award.

-NSC Distinguished Service to Safety Award, the most prestigious award given to individuals by the National Safety Council, celebrated its 75th anniversary in 2017.
+NSC Distinguished Service to Safety Award, the most prestigious award given to individuals by the National Safety Council, celebrated its 77th anniversary in 2019.
 The award recognizes outstanding service and contributions to the field of safety.

 Candidates are nominated by the general public and NSC members, and reviewed by NSC Division committees.
-Submissions are accepted until Feb.
-4, 2019.

-The 2017 Distinguished Service to Safety Award winners are:
+The 2019 Distinguished Service to Safety Award winners are:

 The first Distinguished Service to Safety Award was presented in 1942 to recognize individuals and companies who significantly supported U.S. workers during World War II by reducing occupational injuries.
 The award was restructured into four levels in 1951, and then reinstated in April 1954 as the highest Council award to individuals.
-The Distinguished Service to Safety Award is presented annually at the opening session of
+The Distinguished Service to Safety Award is presented annually at the opening session of NSC Congress & Expo.